iapyeh/GGeditor/docs/Limitations.rst

 * Drawing objects.
 Because there is no API to get it as an image.
 * List styles.
 The list style is defined by the CSS settings in the html page.
 * Math equations.
 Because this is no API to get it as an image.
-* Multi\-columns.
+* Multi-columns.
 This is not supported by the reST.
 * Page break.
 This is not able to apply to a html page.
 * Page header and page footer.
 This is not supported by the reST.
 * Page numbering.
 This is not able to apply to a html page.